Erasmus+ Teaching Staff Mobility

 Additional funding for participants who are traveling abroad with children

-University staff who are receiving funding for a stay abroad through Erasmus+ and are traveling abroad with a child or children can apply for support for additional costs incurred through the International Office (Andrea Schöne).
+University staff who receive Erasmus+ funding for a stay abroad and travel abroad with a child or children can apply to the International Office (Andrea Schöne) for support to cover the additional costs actually incurred (actual cost application).

 Important information